MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Subsequent messages will not be visible to consumers until preceeding messages have been deleted.
 * To prevent duplicated messages being sent in to SQS, FIFO queues also support deduplication.
   * Within a 5 minute window, any duplicate messages will be deleted
-  * Duplicated can be identified via either:
+  * Duplication can be identified via either:
     * Content (If the SHA-256 hash of the bodies are identical)
     * Deduplication ID (A custom ID sent as a header to the message to uniquely identify it regardless of its content).
       * This method has the higher precedence if both methods were activated.